Namibia became a Party to the WHO Framework Convention on Tobacco Control on February 5, 2006.

 Tobacco Advertising, Promotion and Sponsorship

 Nearly all forms of tobacco advertising and promotion are prohibited.
+The law, however, allows point of sale product display.
 There are some restrictions on tobacco sponsorship and the publicity of such sponsorship.

 Tobacco Packaging and Labeling